 BA/MA Program in the Natural Sciences, Mathematics and Psychology

 Wesleyan offers a BA/MA program as a formal curricular option for students who are interested in an intensive research experience.
 The program has a research orientation and includes course work, seminars, and in some cases, teaching.
 The program provides a strong professional background for either further advanced study or employment in industry.
 The expected period for completion of the program is 10 semesters for those students who complete the BA in eight semesters.
 Students who finish the BA degree in less than eight semesters are eligible to apply.
-Departments and faculty advisors will pay careful attention to the coursework and research backgrounds of students completing the BA in less than eight semesters to be sure they are able to meet all the expectations of the program in less than ten full semesters of study and research.
+Departments and faculty advisors will pay careful attention to the coursework and research backgrounds of students completing the BA in fewer than eight semesters to be sure they are able to meet all the expectations of the program in fewer than ten full semesters of study and research.

 BA/MA Program Requirements

 Careful planning of one's schedule of courses and research is essential for completion of both the BA and MA.
-Students in the BA/MA program are expected to submit a MA thesis describing the research that they have carried out in partial fulfillment of the degree requirements.
+Students in the BA/MA program are expected to submit an MA thesis describing the research that they have carried out in partial fulfillment of the degree requirements.
 Many students in the program choose not to write a BA Honors thesis because they will be writing a more substantial MA thesis based on the same project the following year.
 However, there is no prohibition against writing a BA thesis should the student wish to do so.
 This does not relieve the student of the obligation to submit a MA thesis.

 - A minimum of six to eight credits in addition to the 32 necessary for the Wesleyan BA are required for the MA.
 Of these six to eight credits, two to four, (at the department's discretion) must be in advanced coursework.
 The remaining credits may be earned through research and seminar courses.